 “I’ve masturbated to your work”

-It is.
-It's surprising.
+It is interesting, it's surprising.
 Doesn't scream artist to me.
 Is sex an important part of your life?

 Umm... you would think it was.
 But actually not too much—I mean it is, it is a big part of my life.
 I'm the most sex-positive person you've ever met in your life.
 I used to work for a sex shop.
 And I do study and read about sex constantly, so in that sense it is a big part of my life.
 So, actually yeah it is.